 How much does a visit to an endodontist cost?

-Generally, the cost of such a treatment depends on a few factors:
+Generally, the cost depends on a few factors:

 - Your dentist's location and rates